jordandeklerk/ml-tutorials/src/posts/blog/ehr-bert.md

 %%capture
 !pip install -q wandb einops
 ```

 </details>
 <br>

-Assuming you have downloaded the CMS data already using the ```download_data.sh``` script in the [repo](https://github.com/jordandeklerk/EHR-BERT/tree/main) for this project (which is highly recommended), we now need to combine and process the csv files into a single sample.
+Assuming you have downloaded the CMS data already using the `download_data.sh` script in the [repo](https://github.com/jordandeklerk/EHR-BERT/tree/main) for this project (which is highly recommended), we now need to combine and process the csv files into a single sample.
 We can do this with the code below.
-Keep in mind, I highly suggest you go to the repo and grab the script to fetch the data and combine the claims.
+(Keep in mind, I highly suggest you go to the repo and grab the script to fetch the data and combine the claims).

 <details>
     <summary style="color: #1E90FF;">Fetching Data Code</summary>